County Durham: Palatinate

-15th century to the modern era
+Wars

 During the 15th-century Wars of the Roses, Henry VI passed through Durham.
-On the outbreak of the Great Rebellion in 1642 Durham inclined to support the cause of the Parliament, and in 1640 the high sheriff of the palatinate guaranteed to supply the Scottish army with provisions during their stay in the county.
-In 1642 the Earl of Newcastle formed the western counties into an association for the King's service, but in 1644 the palatinate was again overrun by a Scottish army, and after the Battle of Marston Moor (2 July 1644) fell entirely into the hands of the parliament.
+On the outbreak of the Great Rebellion in 1642 Durham inclined to support the cause of Parliament, and in 1640 the high sheriff of the palatinate guaranteed to supply the Scottish army with provisions during their stay in the county.
+In 1642 the Earl of Newcastle formed the western counties into an association for the King's service, but in 1644 the palatinate was again overrun by a Scottish army, and after the Battle of Marston Moor (2 July 1644) fell entirely into the hands of Parliament.

+Parliamentary representation and secular powers

-In 1614, a bill was introduced in parliament for securing representation to the county and city of Durham and the borough of Barnard Castle.
-The bishop strongly opposed the proposal as an infringement of his palatinate rights, and the county was first summoned to return members to parliament in 1654.
+In 1614, a Bill was introduced in Parliament for securing representation to the county and city of Durham and the borough of Barnard Castle.
+The bishop strongly opposed the proposal as an infringement of his palatinate rights, and the county was first summoned to return members to Parliament in 1654.
 After the Restoration of 1660 the county and city returned two members each.
-In the wake of the Reform Act of 1832 the county returned two members for two divisions, and the boroughs of Gateshead, South Shields and Sunderland acquired representation.
+In the wake of the Reform Act 1832 the county returned two members for two divisions, and the boroughs of Gateshead, South Shields and Sunderland acquired representation.
 The bishops lost their secular powers in 1836.
-The boroughs of Darlington, Stockton and Hartlepool returned one member each from 1868 until the Redistribution Act of 1885.
+The boroughs of Darlington, Stockton and Hartlepool returned one member each from 1868 until the Redistribution of Seats Act 1885.

-'Durham Castle and Cathedral' is a designated UNESCO World Heritage Site.
-Other attractions in the County include; Auckland Castle, North of England Lead Mining Museum and Beamish Museum.

-Modern government

-The Municipal Corporations Act 1835 reformed the municipal boroughs of Durham, Stockton on Tees and Sunderland.
-In 1875, Jarrow was incorporated as a municipal borough, as was West Hartlepool in 1887.
-At a county level, the Local Government Act 1888 reorganised local government throughout England and Wales.
-Most of the county came under control of the newly formed Durham County Council in an area known as an administrative county.
-Not included were the county boroughs of Gateshead, South Shields and Sunderland.
-However, for purposes other than local government, the administrative county of Durham and the county boroughs continued to form a single county to which the Crown appointed a Lord Lieutenant of Durham.